AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

 >[!IMPORTANT]
 >
 > If you generate new keys in the API Portal, immediately update the API keys in the [!DNL Admin configuration].
-If you generate new keys and do not update them in the [!DNL Admin], your SaaS extensions will no longer work and you will lose valuable data.
+If you generate new keys and do not update the keys in the [!DNL Admin], your SaaS extensions will no longer work and you will lose valuable data.

 If the extension is not installed, use the following instructions to install it: